 - UMaine Scientists Testing Wood from Great Depression Trees (Dec.
 2015)

-Researchers at the UMaine Composites Center tested 1,320 boards – in bending and tension – cut from trees harvested in Maine, Vermont, Wisconsin and four regions of New York state for NELMA, the Northeastern Lumber Manufacturer’s Association.
+Researchers at the UMaine Composites Center tested 1,320 boards (in bending and tension) cut from trees harvested in Maine, Vermont, Wisconsin, and four regions of New York state for the Northeastern Lumber Manufacturer’s Association (NELMA).

-UMaine evaluated Norway spruce to determine if it met industry standards for inclusion in the Spruce-Pine-Fir (SPF) South grouping of wood species for construction-grade dimensional lumber.
+UMaine evaluated Norway spruce to determine if it met industry standards for inclusion in the SPFS grouping of wood species for construction-grade dimensional lumber.

-Inclusion in the SPF South grouping means that tens of millions of “new” trees will enter the North American lumber economy for the first time.
+Inclusion in the SPFS grouping means tens of millions of “new” trees will enter the North American lumber economy for the first time.

-During the Norway Spruce testing process, a total of 1,320 full-sized pieces of 2x4s, 2x6s, and 2x8s, of both Select Structural and No. 2 grades, were tested to failure.
-This breaks down into 658 tested for bending, and 662 tested for tension.
-The results were used to establish strength values for the species for all 6 major design categories: Modulus of Elasticity (MOE), Fiber Stress in Bending, Tension Parallel to Grain, Horizontal Shear, and Compression Parallel and Perpendicular to Grain.
+During the Norway Spruce testing process, a total of 1,320 full-sized pieces of 2x4s, 2x6s, and 2x8s of both Select Structural and No. 2 grades were tested to failure.
+Of the 1,320 pieces, 658 were tested for bending, and 662 were tested for tension.
+The results were used to establish strength values for the species for all 6 major design categories:

 What’s Norway Spruce?